barbosa89/vue-table/README.md

 ## Usage

 The component styles are based on the **Bootstrap 4** classes, so your project must work with that CSS framework.
-Vue-table is structured in three rows (.row), so you must nest the component inside a Bootstrap container (.container).
+Vue-table is structured in three rows (.row), so you must nest the component inside a Bootstrap container (.container/.container-fluid).

 ### Props